 Thyme in itself is really an amazing plant.
 It has amazing health properties, but it’s also a superhero in the garden keeping some of the most frustrating pests at bay.

-- Medicinal- immune boosting, naturally antibiotic, anti-fungal, anti-parasitic, and anti-toxic.
+- Medicinal- immune-boosting, natural antibiotic, anti-fungal, anti-parasitic, and anti-toxic.
 A stimulant to the circulatory system and helpful in taking on just about any sickness.

 - Garden pest deterrent, especially helpful with cabbage worms that like plants of the cruciferous family.